SunnyCOdet/SunnyCOdet/README.md

-# 👋 Hi, I’m SunnyCOdet
+# 👋 Hi, I’m Gnanadeep Edupulapati

 ## 👀 About Me
 I am passionate about developing AI-powered applications and working across multiple platforms, including **Windows, macOS, Linux, Android, and iOS**.
 I specialize in **AI, automation, and SaaS** solutions, focusing on real-time communication and automation technologies.